 Cactus Juice Stabilizing Resin is a premium, professional grade, heat cured resin for stabilizing and hardening wood and other porous material.
 It is especially effective on those beautiful, punky, spalted woods that are just too soft to work with!
 Cactus Juice is easy to use and does not significantly change the color of most woods.
-It is NOT solvent based and cures 99.99% from liquid to solid by weight, far superior to typical home stabilizing solutions such as Minwax Wood Hardener or polyurethane.
+Cactus Juice is not toxic or flammable and is NOT solvent based and as a result, cures 99.99% from liquid to solid by weight, far superior to typical home stabilizing solutions such as Minwax Wood Hardener or polyurethane.
 Stop throwing away those punky blanks and give Cactus Juice a try!

 Cactus Juice is non-flammable and is not classified as a hazardous chemical.
 It can be shipped by air with no issues.

 Continental US orders are shipped via UPS Ground or USPS Priority Mail at actual cost, your choice when you check out.